WordPress/gutenberg/docs/how-to-guides/data-basics/1-setup.md

 Congratulations!
 You are now ready to start building the app!

-## Trading readability for convenience
+## Readability vs Convenience

-You don’t need any build tools to complete this tutorial.
-All the code examples work as provided even if you paste them into your browser’s developer tools.
+You don’t need a build tool to complete this tutorial, but using one will make your core look nicer.

-The price to pay is in readability.
-The way React components are usually depicted is with the JSX syntax that looks like this:
+The examples in this tutorial use the JSX syntax:

 ```js
 function MyFirstApp() {